-In addition to our 'whole school transition days' planned at the end of the academic year (where there is also an opportunity for parents to meet the 'new' teacher), the school also plans other activities which support transition.
+In addition to our 'whole school transition days' planned at the end of the academic year, the school also plans other activities which support transition.
 These include:

-- Whole school assemblies in which pupils share work and successes. - Whole school events when pupils work in mixed age groups and in each other's classrooms. - Early intervention programmes for SEN and other vulnerable pupils.
+- Whole school assemblies in which pupils share work and successes. - Whole school events when pupils work in mixed age groups and in each other's classrooms. - Early intervention programmes for SEN and other vulnerable pupils. - Opportunities for parents to learn about their child's new class/expectations for the year group.